aidsemancik/aidsemancik/README.md

 - 👋 Hi, I’m @aidsemancik
 - 👀 I’m interested in full-stack development, cybersecurity, networking, and game design
 - 😎 In my free time I enjoy running, weightlifting, video games, and watching football
-- 📖 I’m currently learning Git, a refresher on JavaScript, and CompTIA Network+
+- 📖 I’m currently learning CompTIA Network+
 - 💞 I’m looking to collaborate on web-development projects where I can gain practice and expertise
 - 📫 How to reach me asemancik14@gmail.com